 Silent Valley National Park is spread across Palakkad, Malappuram Districts of Kerala State & Nilagiris District of Tamilnadu, in India.
 It’s a tropical moist evergreen forest.

 Lion-tailed Macaque, endemic to the Western Ghats.

 Silent Valley is the home to the largest population of Lion-tailed Macaque, an endangered Primitive species.
 Public outcry over their habitat led to the establishment of the area as Silent Valley Park.
-In the year 1986, this National Park was declared as the core area of the Nilgiri Biosphere reserve.
+In the year 1986, this National Park was declared as the core area of the Nilgiri Biosphere Reserve.
 This has resulted in efforts to promote the Ecosystem of the Valley.
-This National Park is part of Western Ghats, which is a UNESCO World Heritage site.
+This National Park is part of the Western Ghats, which is a UNESCO World Heritage site.